KevJSDevelopment/Image-repo/README.md

     rails s

-I recommend testing locally using local storage, however this Project is also hosted on heroku and can be tested at https://rocky-harbor-68416.herokuapp.com/
+I recommend testing locally using localhost, however this Project is also hosted on heroku and can be tested at https://rocky-harbor-68416.herokuapp.com/

 ## How to navigate the app
 Once you land on the app you can start by uploading a new image.
 You can either drag and drop an image or click on the file field to select a file to upload.